CCB summons businessman Prashanth Sambargi,asks him to share info in drug case | Law-Order

 The CCB summoning him comes on a day the Enforcement Directorate has stepped in to investigate the financial aspects of the drug peddling and substance abuse case.
 Dismissing the allegation as a lie, Khan has said he had never seen Sanjjanaa Galrani before in Bengaluru, let alone meeting her in Colombo.

 Considering it derogatory, Khan had lodged a complaint in a city court against Sambargi, based on which the court directed the police to register a case.
-Accordingly, a case has been against Sambargi, police sources said.
+Accordingly, a case has been registered (ed correct) against Sambargi,police sources said.

 Meanwhile, the police have arrested two more people in connection with the drugs case, taking the number of arrested to nine.
 "Prateek Shetty has been arrested in the Cottonpet case (drug menace in Kannada film industry).